Transition to Adult Services

 - Developing a strong sense of identity through decision making, developing interests and taking on responsibilities.

 During the final year of school, students participate in an individually designed transition plan in consultation with parents.
-This varies according to the student’s interests and goals, and can includes social activities, and participation in adult day programs and courses.
+This varies according to the student’s interests and goals, and can include social activities, and participation in adult day programs and courses.
 Furthering the practical skills developed at the school, work experience and supported employment are amongst the options offered.

-For further information, or to join the waitlist, please contact Community Services Manager, Ali Pruys on firstname.lastname@example.org or 9651 2411.
+For further information, or to join the waitlist, please contact the Community Services team on firstname.lastname@example.org or 9651 2411.